Owning a business carries as many risks as it does rewards.

 The consequences of these sort of events can be catastrophic for your business and for you and your family’s assets.

 Happily, with good legal protection in place, these consequences can be either minimised or fully mitigated.
 For example:

 - The right legal structure can ensure the protection of your hard-earned personal assets such as your family home, regardless of the fate of your business;

-- Proper employment contracts can prevent departing employees from maliciously stealing your client base, intellectual property or trade secrets;
+- Proper employment contracts can prevent departing employees from utilising your client base, intellectual property or trade secrets;

-- Partnership agreements can specify a mutually beneficial set of arrangements in the event of retirement, incapacity or death of a partner, or if the partnership breaks down.
+- Partnership and shareholders agreements can specify a mutually beneficial set of arrangements in the event of retirement, incapacity or death of a partner, or co

-Good legal protection should be seen as a key part of your insurance portfolio.
+Good legal advice should be a key part of your business planning.

 Specific issues we can help you with include: